avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ### Methods

 #### Rule Based
-Rule-based sentiment analysis calculates a sentiment score on a text based off implemented rules such as if negations are present, or specific words are present.
-For example, in Vader Sentiment Analysis on a scale from "[–4] Extremely Negative" to "[4] Extremely Positive", the word "okay" has a positive valence of 0.9, "good is 1.9, and great is 3.1, whereas 'horrible is -2.5.
+Rule-based sentiment analysis calculates a sentiment score on a text based off implemented rules such as determining if negations are present or a specific word is present.

 - TextBlob
 - Vader Sentiment Analysis

 #### Machine Learning
-Utilizing machine learning to identify the sentiment is beneficial if you are able to train a dataset with an independent variable as score, rating, or identified sentiment.
-For example, machine learning to identify a positive, negative, or neutral sentence can be utilized in Yelp reviews, Airbnb reviews, and movie reviews.
-One way to be able to apply machine learning to identify the sentiment of tweet data, is to create a train dataset by identifying a sample of tweets as positive, negative, and neutral.
+Machine learning can identify the sentiment if you are able to train a dataset with an independent variable.
+For example, machine learning can be utilized to predict the score from Yelp reviews, Airbnb reviews, and movie reviews.
+You could say that the sentiment of 5 out of 5 stars is very positive and 1 out of 5 stars is very negative.

+If you want to use machine learning to identify sentiment but you do not have a rating.
+There is a work around method where you can label a training dataset in order to create an independent variable for sentiment.
 The problem with this is that because we are able to collect millions of tweets.
-Identifying the sentiment for ven 1000s tweets by hand is probably not enough for training a model on tweet data.
+Identifying the sentiment for even 1000 tweets by hand is not enough data to train a model.

 - SVM
 - Naive Bayes Classifier